 - The defendant’s negligence resulted in you developing farmer’s lung disease.

 We recommend seeking legal advice as soon as possible when intending to file a claim for compensation.
 This should allow ample time for the above points to be verified and to start gathering the evidence in support of the claim if it’s taken on.

 Our solicitors specialise in personal injury claims and can help and advise you on the best course of action to take to secure farmer’s lung compensation.

-Despite its name, it’s not just farmers who are at a higher risk of farmer’s lung.
-Any individual who handles mouldy crops in enclosed environments is at risk for developing an allergic reaction.
+Despite its name, it’s not just farmers who are at a higher risk of farmer’s lung disease.
+Any individual who handles mouldy crops in enclosed environments is at risk of developing an allergic reaction.
 This includes stable, poultry and pet shop workers, circus animal handlers, zoo attendants, and grain handlers.
 Horse enthusiasts who visit stables on weekends can also develop the symptoms depending on the conditions in the stable.